-On one hand, the Fisher' criterion's evaluation determines which factors are significant for the study, on the other it do not dismiss those other factors which are used for clusterisation but does not satisfy the condition (17).
+On one hand, the Fisher' criterion's evaluation determines which factors are significant for the study, on the other it does not dismiss those other factors which are used for clusterisation but does not satisfy the condition (17).
+The F tests should be used only for descriptive purposes because the clusters have been chosen to maximize the differences between cases in different clusters.